DominiquePaul/thisiscrispin/README.md

 - [ ] Change all css to tailwind (partially done)
 - [ ] Add a section for blog posts
 - [ ] Add a picture of myself

+# Reminders for myself

+### Running the code after downloading the repo in a new environment
+1. [Optionally] Install node and npm via brew: `brew install node`
+1. Install the packages in the folder: `npm install`

+### Recreating the distribution code

+`npm run build`